replit/desktop/README.md

 pnpm release $version
 ```

-where `version` is anything that either a semver release keyword like major, minor, or patch, or an exact version like `v1.0.0`.
+where `version` is either a semver release keyword like major, minor, or patch, or an exact version like `v1.0.0`.

 This will trigger a GitHub workflow that builds the artifacts for each platform and uploads them to a new [Release](https://github.com/replit/desktop/releases).